-via Office Order No. 99, s.
+This Bureau issued a Notice to Answer and served a copy thereof upon the Respondent-Applicant on 03 May 2012.
+On June 04 2012 this Bureau received a letter dated 26 May 2012 and bearing the name and purported signature of Fernando G. Monteverde and was apparently in response to the above-mentioned Notice to Answer.
+A scrutiny of the letter, however, shows that it was not verified as required under Rule 2, Sec.
+9 of the Amended Rules and Regulations on Inter Partes Proceedings (promulgated via Office Order No. 99, s.
 2011).
-Under the rules, and as explicitly stated in the Notice to Answer, non-compliance with the requirements shall be deemed a failure to file the answer.
+Under the rules and is explicitly stated in the Notice to Answer, non-compliance with the requirements shall be deemed a failure to file the Answer.
 With the failure of the Respondent-Applicant to file the Answer, the case is deemed submitted for decision.

-Should the Respondent-Applicant be allowed to register the mark BEE?
+Should the Respondent-Applicant be allowed to register the mark BEE KILLERSPIN AND LOGO?

-But do the marks, as shown here, resemble each other that confusion, even deception, is likely to occur?
+The marks shown below resemble each other that confusion, even deception is likely to occur.